Klayton: Scandroid (2013–present)

-FiXT
+FiXT (media company)

 Klayton and his manager had formed Esion Media to release the first Celldweller album themselves, and after the success of that album, Klayton morphed Esion into an all new independent record label, FiXT.
 FiXT grew quickly over the following few years and now features an extensive online store that distributes artists, including Blue Stahli, signed to both FiXT itself and to a variety of other independent record labels.
 FiXT has branched into the world of literary publication with two award-winning science fiction novels called The Bane of Yoto.
 In early 2013, Klayton announced FiXT would be publishing a novel by Josh Viola called Blackstar, which is based on Klayton's Wish Upon a Blackstar album.
 FiXT also sells digital art packs, original clothing designs, and other merchandise related to the music and artistic concepts of FiXT-associated artists.
 Until late 2012, FiXT also sponsored and hosted remix contests in which fans were provided original recordings and tracks ("stems") of songs by FiXT artists to create and submit their own remixes; winners were awarded prizes including FiXT merchandise, artwork, and music production software.
 FiXT Remix was discontinued due to mounting expenses and the difficulty of maintenance and development.

-Clothing line

-In a March 2014 YouTube video titled "Cellevision", Klayton hinted that he is to announce a new clothing line, under the name of "Outland Industries".
-Items in this line are becoming available through the FiXT label and site, with a sister site WeAreOutland used for promotional purposes.
+Artistry

+Influences and musical style

+In his teenage years, Klayton listened to a lot of metal, only later being introduced to electronic music through bands such as Depeche Mode and Skinny Puppy.
+All of these would influence his musical output in the early and mid-1990s, as he melded heavy guitars with layered samples and synths in the handful of industrial metal bands that he formed.
+In later years, Klayton has referenced European drum 'n' bass and Goa/psychedelic trance as influential on the sound of his project Celldweller.

+Though Klayton's numerous projects in the early and mid-1990s were signed to Christian record labels and are generally considered Christian bands, Klayton took great pains to distance himself from that distinction and that subculture in the later 1990s by splitting from the CCM industry and forgoing any further performances at Christian venues.
+He described this move and the reasoning behind it to great length in a 1998 interview with Christian metal publication HM Magazine and has reiterated his stance in more recent Celldweller interviews.